 UU: yoU are one of them! :U

 Calliope says the kids will make an effort to exit all the crazy stuff going on.
-Is this meant as sneaky wording that implies they won’t actually succeed?
+Since she only says they will make an effort to do so, is this meant as sneaky wording that implies they won’t actually succeed?
 The current ending of the comic makes that very ambiguous, which perhaps fulfills the sneaky wording but that doesn’t make the ambiguity any less frustrating.
 Dammit I got off track into ending salt discussion, which I’ve decided to start trying to avoid falling into unless it’s particularly relevant.
 Back to the actual commentary.

 GT: So you are still in contention that i will meet our elders as youths?

 GT: Ah ha!
 Then i WILL be traveling through time.
 I knew it.

 GT: Or… they will be.
 Whichever it is.